Effect-TS/effect/docs/modules/index.ts.md

 ## From "effect/Sink"

-Re-exports all named exports from the "effect/Sink" module as "Sink".
+Re-exports all named exports from the "effect/Sink" module as `Sink`.

 **Signature**